nial0003/e25-prog2/week35b/guides/01-spring-boot-jpa-one-to-many-and-many-to-one.md

 ### Detached entities
-An entity is detached when it's no longer managed by the persistence context (i.e., EntityManager).
-This often happens when:
+In JPA, the `save()` method works like this:
-- The entity was loaded in one transaction/session and used in another.
+- If the ID is `null` → it performs an **insert**.
-- You manually set the id on an object assuming it's a "new" entity.
+- If the ID is not `null` and the entity is managed → it performs an **update**.
-- You're trying to persist() an entity that already exists in the DB (based on its ID).
+- If the ID is not `null` but the entity is detached (not in the persistence context) → you get a `PersistentObjectException: detached entity passed to persist`.

-In our example, if we try to call `orderService.createOrder(OrderDto OrderDto)` and the `OrderLineDtos` already have an ID set, we could get the following exception:
+In our example, if we try to call `orderService.createOrder(OrderDto orderDto)` and the `OrderLineDtos` already have an ID set, we could get the following exception:
 ```bash
 org.hibernate.PersistentObjectException: detached entity passed to persist: org.example.onetomany.models.OrderLine
 ```